EdwardLea/dev-challenge/solution.md

 ## Future features

 1. Initial testing for the index and create api routes has been carried out.
-Testing should be extended to include the other routes, update and delete.
+Testing should be extended to include the other routes; update and delete.

-2. Graphql is a api query language that has recently become very popular with modern applicaition.
-Although it's a new technology to me I wanted to implement to improve my understanding of Graphql .
-If I had more time I would have replaced the RESTful routes with a Graphql api.
+2. GraphQL is an api query language that has recently become very popular with modern applications.
+Although it's a new technology to me, I would have liked to implement this to improve my understanding of GraphQL.
+Given more time I would have replaced the RESTful routes with a GraphQL api.

-3. Although a very simple application the management of state within the React app became more difficult as components become more nested.
-To improve state management I would like to implement Redux as a statement tool.
+3. Although a very simple application, the management of state within the React app became more difficult as components become more nested.
+To improve state management I would like to implement Redux as a state management tool.

+4. As there are currently only a small number of records within the database, all records are added into state on loading the application.
+As the number of records increases I would only load records that the user has queried.
+This would be a relatively simple update to the frontend app, as the backend index route already allows for query parameters to be included in requests.